Pharoah0/NYC-Taxi-Data-Analytics-With-Apach-Spark/README.md

 ## Discoveries made

+I discovered the similarities and differences that Apache Spark has with Pandas.
+Due to Spark's use of distributed computing, one has to consider the best methods of transforming data since operations can be computationally expensive within Spark.

+For example, a broadcast join instead of a regular join would be the preferred method for joining large & small tables together.
+The broadcast join will shuffle smaller datasets among available nodes, avoiding the need to shuffle data, which will cause slower processing.

 ## Ways to improve this project

 We could improve this project by web-scraping the NYC TLC website, gathering data from each month from every year, and creating a massive analysis of all historical data available.